amangeldyshalginbayev/Blogging_Application/README.md

 * Update
 * Delete

+For demonstration purposes you can use this account.
+Email: geldy@yandex.kz, Password: Letmein1!

 ## Key Python packages used
 * Flask: micro-framework for web application development
 * messente-api - for sending sms pin codes from Flask application